NICTA/cesium-simple-photogrammetry/README.md

 -----------

 I wasn't able to convert the PhotoScan Collada model directly to glTF due to some problems with the converter.
 To work around this I used the OpenCollada maya plugin to import the model, then re-assigned the shader (as a Maya surface shader).
+I also trimmed some polygons from the mesh.
 The model was then re-exported again with the OpenCollada maya plugin.
 Make sure texture paths in the Collada model are relative (e.g. change 'file://path/to/my/file.jpg' to 'file.jpg').

 Hopefully as the glTF converter improves this postprocess step will not be required.
+If working with Autodesk Maya or 3DS Max I strongly suggest using the OpenCollada plugin, builds of which can be found [here](http://opencollada.fl4re.com/)

 Convert
 -------